pgjones/quart-rate-limiter/docs/tutorials/quickstart.rst

 Quickstart
 ==========

-Quart-Tasks is used by associating it with an app and then decorating routes you'd like to rate limit,
+Quart-Rate-Limiter is used by associating it with an app and then decorating routes you'd like to rate limit,

 .. code-block:: python